Saudi Exchange

 Saudi Exchange (تداول السعودية) or Tadāwul (تداول) is a stock exchange in Saudi Arabia.
-Tadāwul was formed in 2007 as a joint stock company and the sole entity authorized to act as a securities exchange in Saudi Arabia, but trading began in 1954 as an informal financial market.
-It continued as such with only 14 listed companies through the 1970s and began to acquire some formal status as the Saudi Company for Share Registration in 1980.
-It is regulated by the Capital Market Authority but has become partially self-regulating since 2018.
+Tadāwul was formed in 2007 as a joint stock company and the sole entity authorized to act as a securities exchange in Saudi Arabia.
+However, trading began in 1954 through an informal financial market.
+In the 1970s, there were only 14 listed companies.
+The market acquired a more formal status as the Saudi Company for Share Registration in 1980.
+Tadāwul is regulated by the Capital Market Authority but has become partially self-regulating since 2018.
 It lists 239 publicly traded companies on the main market (as of 10 October 2024).
 It is among the world's largest stock exchanges, with a market capitalization exceeding US$3 trillion in July 2024.

 As of 31 December 2020, its trading hours are 10:00 AM to 3:10 PM, Sunday to Thursday.

 On 26 February 2017, the Saudi Parallel Market (Nomu) was launched as a parallel equity market with lighter listing requirements to provide companies an alternative platform for the public listing.

 Tadāwul is completely owned by the Saudi Public Investment Fund.